 Furthermore, Rhode Island permits employees to accrue and use paid sick and safe time up to 24 hours in 2018.
 The State of Washington requires employees to accrue 1 hour of sick time for every 40 hours worked. [link to the washington blog post once created]

 Equal Pay for Equal Work

-To address the gender pay gap and ensure pay equity in the workplace, Equal Pay laws continue to be enhanced for 2018.
-Maryland and Puerto Rico have passed legislation to be enforced in 2018 that prohibits different pay for comparable work.
+Governments continue to enhance equal pay laws for 2018.
+For instance, Maryland and Puerto Rico passed legislation that prohibits different pay for comparable work.
 Click here for the full multi-state review for state legislation regarding equal pay. http://www.ncsl.org/research/labor-and-employment/equal-pay-laws.aspx

 Additionally, California, Delaware, Maryland, Nevada and New York City have passed legislation prohibiting employers from screening applicants based on pay.